btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 40.1 20171004 =

+* Fix: Remove fatal $blogs->input() error when using just publishing posts (not broadcasting) together with an incompatible plugin.
+* New add-on. <a href="https://broadcast.plainviewplugins.com/addon/redirect-parent/">Redirect Parent</a> redirect all views of a parent post to the first child post.
+* New add-on. <a href="https://broadcast.plainviewplugins.com/addon/wpcustom-category-image/">WPCustom Category Image</a> adds support for the <a href="https://wordpress.org/plugins/wpcustom-category-image/">WPCustom Category Image</a> plugin.
+* New add-on. <a href="https://broadcast.plainviewplugins.com/addon/widgets/">Widgets</a> copies widget and sidebar settings between blogs.

 = 40.0 20170922 =